itsalb3rt/musicoff/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

+---

+## ⚠️ Disclaimer

+Musicoff is intended for **personal, educational, and non-commercial use only**.
+This application allows users to download music from YouTube for offline listening, but **you are solely responsible for ensuring that your use complies with copyright laws** in your country.

+> Downloading copyrighted content without permission may violate YouTube's Terms of Service and local laws.
+> The developers of this project do **not condone or support piracy**.

+---

 Made with ❤️ by [Albert](https://github.com/sponsors/itsalb3rt) using [Quasar Framework](https://quasar.dev/).